stnolting/neorv32/README.md

 [[`PMP`](https://stnolting.github.io/neorv32/#_pmp_physical_memory_protection)]
 [[`DEBUG`](https://stnolting.github.io/neorv32/#_cpu_debug_mode)]**

-:warning: The `B`, `Zfinx` and `Zmmul` RISC-V extensions are frozen but not officially ratified yet.
-Hence, there is no upstream gcc support.
+:warning: The `B`, `Zfinx` and `Zmmul` RISC-V are officially ratified but there is no upstream gcc support yet.
 To circumvent this, the NEORV32 software framework provides _intrinsic libraries_ for these extensions.

 [[back to top](#The-NEORV32-RISC-V-Processor)]